digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

 Lifecycle Operations
 --------------------

-These are supported by individual and sequences of synchronizers and participants.
+These are supported by individual and sequences of sync domains and participants.
 If called on a sequence, operations will be called sequentially in the order of the sequence.
 For example: